ascmitc/mhl/README.md

 ASC MHL files.

-_Note: The `xsd-schema-check` command must be run from a directory with a `xsd` subfolder where the ASC MHL xsd files are located (for example it can be run from the root folder of the ASC MHL git repository)._
+_Note: The `xsd-schema-check` command must be run from a directory with a `xsd` subfolder where the ASC MHL xsd files are located (for example it can be run from the root folder of the ASC MHL git repository).
+Alternatively you can pass the local path to the XSD file (available [here](https://raw.githubusercontent.com/ascmitc/mhl/master/xsd/ASCMHL.xsd)) with the `-xsd` or `--xsd_file` option._

 ```
 $ ascmhl xsd-schema-check /path/to/ascmhl/XXXXX.mhl